Lifestyle Changes and Diabetes

 • Try to exercise on the same days, at the same times.
 Slow and steady wins the race.

-You can find great exercise resources including information about SilverSneakers® Fitness Program in Stay Active and Healthy with Workout to Go.
+Find great exercise resources including information about SilverSneakers® Fitness Program in Stay Active and Healthy with Workout to Go.

 Diet

 So, what should you eat?
-The best diet for people with diabetes the same one that is best for nearly everyone: a balanced mix of fruits, veggies, grains, protein and very little refined sugar.
+The best diet for people with diabetes is the same one that is best for nearly everyone: a balanced mix of fruits, veggies, grains, protein and very little refined sugar.

 Here's a quick review of some other important food facts you should know: